Bobinogs

-Bobinogs (original Welsh title: Bobinogi) is a British children's television programme that aired on CBeebies, and it was produced by Adastra Creative for BBC Cymru Wales.
+Bobinogs (original Welsh title: Bobinogi) is a British children's television programme that aired on CBeebies, and it was produced by BBC Cymru Wales.
 It debuted in the United Kingdom in 2003.

 The episodes are 15 minutes long, consisting mostly of flash animation, but clips of real life scenarios are also used.
 These clips were filmed at various nursery schools across Wales.
 The series has won awards from BAFTA Cymru and the Celtic Media Festival.

 Animation production for the third season was taken over by Calon in 2005, following Siriol Productions' move to their London headquarters.

 A spin off series of four books were published by Gomer Press.

-Plot and Characters
+Plot and main characters

 The three main characters live in a house shaped like a bobble hat in a school boy named Owen's bedroom.
 The main characters play in a band and help Owen solve everyday problems, then perform a song about it at the end.
 At one point in every episode, they would obtain a clue to the problem's solution by looking through their "bobinoculars", which show video footage from the real world.